-[N206] - Hornsby Ku-Ring-Gai Hospital Stage 2 and Medical Imaging Building
+[N206] - Hornsby Ku-Ring-Gai Hospital Stage 2 and Medical Imaging Building activities must be appropriately managed through open communication and collaboration with the relevant stakeholders and staff during all stages of the process.

 Watpac personnel have extensive experience with undertaking an array of different types of shutdowns, diversions and reconnection successfully on health and science projects and provide the following key principles and methodologies that apply to all situations.